-- 1. Make sure the headlamp switch is in the OFF position and then reach under the front of the front bumper and remove the bulb socket from the foglamp by turning counterclockwise. - 2.
+- 1. Remove the bulb socket from the foglamp by turning counterclockwise. - 2.
 Disconnect the electrical connector from the foglamp bulb. - 3.
-Connect the electrical connector to the new foglamp bulb. - 4.
-Install the bulb socket in the foglamp by turning clockwise.
+Connect the new foglamp bulb to the electrical connector. - 4.
+Install the bulb socket in the foglamp turning clockwise.